Bladder Cancer

 Source: Canadian Cancer Society

-• Symptoms usually appear as the tumor gets bigger, rather than in its early stages.
+Symptoms usually appear as the tumor gets larger, rather than during the early stages.
+Symptoms can include:

 • Having difficulty urinating